yxtay/python-project-template/README.md

 ## Usage

-Clone this repository or [use it as a template](generate) to generate a new repository.
+Clone this repository or [use it as a template][generate] to generate a new repository.

 Update the project name and metadata in `pyproject.toml` and `configs/main.ini`.